Food processing and packaging equipment appraisals.

 The plant floor, line by line.

-We value the full plant, from a single packaging line to a multi-building facility, and we value each class on its own market.
-Sanitary construction and how easily an asset relocates drive both value and salability.
+We appraise the full plant, from a single packaging line to a multi-building facility, and we value each class on its own market.
+Two questions run through the whole inventory: is it sanitary-rated, and how easily does it relocate.

 - Processing: mixers, blenders, cookers, ovens, fryers, kettles and extruders.